davidhcefx/My-Bash-Scripts/Get Cygwin Setup Log/README.md

 # Get Cygwin Setup Log

-Extract the *Augmented Transaction List* from the setup log of [Cygwin](https://www.cygwin.com/), which is a list showing which packages we installed in a clear way.
+- Extract the *Augmented Transaction List* from the setup log of [Cygwin](https://www.cygwin.com/), which is a list showing which packages we installed in a clear way.

-# Screenshot
+## Why?

+- Cygwin's [official installer](https://cygwin.com/install.html) is the **Package Manager** for Cygwin packages.
+However, it doesn't keep track which packages are installed manually and which are just dependencies. (the "Picked" filter won't show libraries)

+- By extracting the transaction list, we can figure out *when*, and ideally *why*, a package has been installed by us.

+## Screenshots

 <img src="scnshot.png" width="700">